cloudmesh-community/book/chapters/class/516/quicktips.md

 ## Help

-If you take our class, please use piazza to ask for help.
+If you take our class, please use Piazza to ask for help.
 This is important as different Teaching Assistants may answer questions (TAs) based on expertise.
 Please, do not send e-mail to the instructors.
 TAs are **not allowed** to answer e-mail send to them personally.
-On piazza alwas use send to *instructors*.
+On Piazza always use the send to *instructors* group.

 ## How to Take this Class